-The bottom line is that Western Conference, a Green Zone plan today, has nearly 90% of its contribution base directly tied to employers with massive liabilities in a Central States insolvency.
+The bottom line is that Western Conference, a Green Zone plan today, currently has approximately 56% of its current contribution base directly tied to employers with massive liabilities in a Central States insolvency.

-When Central States becomes insolvent, it will have dramatic consequences on the financial health of contributing employers.
-While it is difficult to know today how this turns out, it is highly likely that a large number of employers in Central States will become balance sheet insolvent and need to file for reorganization under Chapter 11 or Chapter 7 of the Bankruptcy Code.
-The PBGC recently argued that future insolvent plans, including Central States, will not terminate through mass withdrawal, and therefore, employers continue to contribute (in which actives receive very little from their accruals) and will not have to book the withdrawal liability on their balance sheets.
+When Central States becomes insolvent, it will have dramatic consequences on the financial health of the contributing employers.
+While it is difficult to know today how this turns out, it is highly likely that a number of employers in Central States will become balance sheet insolvent and need to file for reorganization under Chapter 11 or Chapter 7 of the Bankruptcy Code.
+The PBGC recently argued that future insolvent plans, including Central States, will not terminate through mass withdrawal, and therefore, employers continue to contribute (even though actives will receive very little from their accruals) and will not have to book the withdrawal liability on their balance sheets.